eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 Let's create a new test case.
 We can use the `Get` keyword from the `REST` library directly on the `/api/forms/1` endpoint to get the data of the first user.
 We should get a JSON response with the first user's data.
+You can also test this endpoint with `curl`, but since it requires authorization, you will have to add the header to the command like this `curl -X GET -H "Authorization: Bearer NotAGoodToken" http://localhost:5000/api/forms/1`.

 - Create a new test case named `Get First Form And Verify Poster's Identity`.
 - Use `Get` to get the user from the endpoint `/api/forms/1`.